What this notice covers

 We divide the cookies we use into two categories:

 Without these, our website will not function correctly.
 For example, features such as identifying you if you log in (where required), linking to certain extent content, streaming video files, and storing items in your basket may not be able function without them.
 You cannot turn off these cookies.

 These cookies are used to help understand how users use our services, for example which pages are viewed most often, which items are most downloaded, how long users spend on each page, and when users experience delays or problems.
 This helps us to improve our services.
 These cookies are not essential, and you have the choice to allow or disallow them.
 You can change your choice using the control below.
 If you disallow them, we may still collect analytics information about your use of the website without using cookies, but it may be less accurate.

 We do not routinely link information you have provided when registering or using services to information that is collected through analytics cookies to develop a personal profile of you or to link with any other personal information we hold about you.
 (However, we may collect information about your use of personalised services in other ways, if they are provided and you choose to use them.)

 Some cookies may be set by specialist third-party service providers that we use on our services (for example to display social media feeds or to provide video streaming).

 You can set your browser not to accept cookies and the websites below tell you how to remove cookies from your browser.
 However, some features may not function if you do this.

-This privacy notice was prepared on 20 March 2020.
+This privacy notice was prepared on 20 March 2020 and was last updated on 21 March 2022.
 We may need to update this notice from time to time, so you should recheck it periodically.
 If you do not want to accept this notice, you should not use our website(s) or service(s).